abdulwaheed76/practices/README.md

 To be continued..

 # You
-## Who are our favourites?
+## Who are our favorites?
 Top qualities?
 Weighed according to numbers below
 1. Number one quality we appreciate is not skills, appearance, experience etc. Number ONE quality is:
-  - Responsible behaviour : If you have this **one** trait, you will have these for example:
+  - Responsible behavior : If you have this **one** trait, you will have these for example:
     1. No repetitive mistakes,
     2. no carelessness,
     3. not letting us repeat ever